martmaiste/nextcloud/README.md

 Random MySQL root password is generated at install time and outputed to messages log.

-Database and user for nextcloud is also created.
+Database and user for Nextcloud is also created.

 ```
 docker run -d --name nextcloud-db \